stevavoliajvar/stop_cloudflare/PEOPLE.md

 "cloudflare is blocking adsense login for websites" by @[joecioffi](https://twitter.com/joecioffi/status/1153459742192349185)

 "I'm trying to report a bug on your pro forum but I'm being blocked by your CloudFlare spam filter for (I assume) posting PHP code." by @[amielucha](https://twitter.com/amielucha/status/1152224097893572610)

+"It's often a deadend when you hit a CloudFlare site using Tor on mobile (OnionBrowser).
+This is why we can't have privacy.
+Don't block Tor!" by @[mrphs](https://twitter.com/mrphs/status/874324472379166726)

 "Hi, I've been blocked from the website by cloudflare with a 1020 error?
 Is there a way to fix this?" by @[isasangtae](https://twitter.com/isasangtae/status/1152409567709450240)